-CXFS allows a cluster of computers to coherently share large amounts of data while maintaining high performance.
-You can use FailSafe to provide HA services (such as for NFS or Web) running on a CXFS filesystem.
-The CXFS plug-in for FailSafe moves the applications that must run on the metadata server, such as DMF, when CXFS moves the metadata server.
-This combination of CXFS and FailSafe provides high-performance shared data access for HA applications.
+CXFS allows groups of computers to coherently share large amounts of data while maintaining high performance.
+You can use FailSafe in to provide HA services (such as NFS or Web) running on a CXFS filesystem.
+This combination provides high-performance shared data access for HA applications.